Our mission is to implement community-based solutions by empowering the next generation of leaders committed to a sustainable future.

 Bay Area Community Resources (BACR) is a nonprofit organization that implements and administers Sustainability Service Corps (SSC).

 Each year, BACR provides strengths-based, trauma-informed direct services to tens of thousands of people.
-We continually witness the strength and resilience of the individuals and families we serve who are often those most adversely impacted by systemic racism, poverty, and inequitable access to resources and opportunities.
+We continually witness the strength and resilience of the individuals and families we serve who are often those most adversely impacted by a lack of access to resources and opportunities.

 BACR’s national service program enables AmeriCorps members to achieve personal benefits through engaging in community service.
 Communities benefit through services delivered by AmeriCorps members such as tutoring, mentoring, and engaging in environmental initiatives.